This post may include affiliate links; see our disclosure policy.

 Don’t have any Italian seasoning on hand while you’re making a recipe?
-Here’s the best Italian seasoning substitute to use in cooking.
+Here are the best Italian seasoning substitutes to use in cooking.

 Italian seasoning substitute

-The best Italian seasoning substitute?
-Homemade!
+The best Italian seasoning substitute is a homemade version!
 It’s very easy to make Italian seasoning at home.
-Here’s what to mix together to make 3 tablespoons Italian seasoning.
+Here’s what to mix together to make 3 tablespoons of Italian seasoning:

 • 1 tablespoon dried oregano